Dark-fibre infrastructure that gives you unrestricted connectivity between core sites, branch sites, or aggregation nodes.

-Peregrine lets you connect one site to another.
+Peregrine lets you connect one site to another using your own transmission equipment.
 You can use it to construct your own nationwide communications network, and in turn put your services within reach of your customers.
-While Peregrine is mainly for unlimited backhaul and long-haul connectivity, you can also choose our rate-monitored dark fibre service called Calypte, or provide last-mile connectivity to your customers’ sites using our short-haul unlimited dark fibre called Helios.
+While Peregrine is mainly for unlimited backhaul and long-haul connectivity, you can also choose our rate-monitored service called Calypte, or provide last-mile connectivity to your customers’ sites using our short-haul unlimited dark fibre called Helios.

 |Discount criteria||Volume (total leased kilometres)

 |Lease / payment terms||1, 2, 3, 4, 5, 10, or 15 years

 Down payment with reduced fixed monthly lease payment